How to Distribute an iOS App Without Using App Stores

 Not everyone is eligible for an enterprise account.
 It’s only for internal use of proprietary apps in scenarios that can’t be addressed through the public Apple App Store, Apple Business Manager, beta testing, or Ad Hoc distribution.
 The app must be developed by the organization and specifically for use on Apple platforms.

 - Must be a legal entity (no DBAs, trade names, fictitious names, etc.)

 - Program must be used for internal in-house apps for employees.

 - Must have measures to ensure the app is only available for employees and all membership credentials are protected.

 - Must pass Apple’s verification process and continuous evaluations.

 Pricing for a Developer Enterprise Program account costs $299 per year for a distribution certificate.
 If you’re already enrolled in the Apple Developer Program for distributing apps through the public Apple App Store, you’ll need a separate Apple ID for the Enterprise Program.

 In-House Deployment With the Apple Developer Enterprise Program

 The in-house deployment option is great for larger organizations that want to distribute custom internal apps for employees.
+This can be a useful initiative for your citizen developer program.
 It also helps corporations get more control over app security and device security through MDM—mobile device management.